mayeranalytics/pyUBX/readme.md

 ### pyUBX

 The `pyUBX` software is GPL 3.0 licensed.
 The software is provided "as-is".
-Use it carefully.
-If you brick your device it's your, and *only* your fault!!!
+Use it carefully or you might brick your device!!!

 ### u-blox